full-time hours

 FAQs about full time hours

-Are part-time employees entitled to benefits?
+4. Are full-time employees entitled to overtime?

 Simplify HR Management & Payroll Globally